aronreisx/aronreisx/README.md

-👋 Hi, my name is Aron.
+👋 Hi, my name is Aron.<br>
-💚 I am big fan of internet - i'm using it 1998 and I still love the dial-up Internet access sound.
+💚 I am big fan of internet - I'm using it since 1998 and I still love the dial-up Internet access sound.

 🔰 Junior Web Developer
 ✒️ Experienced in Graphic Design